alejandrojuria/tightbinder/paper.md

 # Summary

+`tightbinder` is a Python package for Slater-Koster, semi-empirical tight-binding calculations of the electronic structure of solids.
+Tight-binding models are ubiquitous in condensed matter physics, since they provide an inexpensive description of materials.
+Although it can be used for metals and insulators, the package appears in the context of the identificacion of topological phases of matter.
+Since the discovery of topological insulators, there has been a huge effort understanding and characterizing topological materials, resulting in the full classification of any cristalline system.
+However, not so much is known in the context of disordered solids.
+This is precisely the purpose of this library: to allow numerical studies of crystalline and disordered materials, to identify possible topological systems.
+Although it was designed with a particular objective, it can still be employed as a standard tight-binding framework, due to the modular approach taken in its construction.

+# Statement of need

 The determination of the band structure of a solid is the starting point for any calculation in condensed matter physics.
-This amounts to determining the hopping amplitudes
-$t_{ij}$ of the electronic Hamiltonian:
+This amounts to determining the hopping amplitudes $t^{\alpha\beta}_{ij}$ of the electronic Hamiltonian:

-$$H=\sum_{ij}t_{ij}c^{\dagger}_ic_j$$
+$$H=\sum_{ij,\alpha\beta}t^{\alpha\beta}_{ij}c^{\dagger}_{i\alpha}c_{j\beta}$$
 where the indices $i,j$ sum over lattice positions and orbitals, and $c^{\dagger}_i$ ($c_i$) are creation (annihialtion) operators of electrons at position $i$.
 There exist several techniques to address this problem, varying in degrees of sophistication and scope.
-The most established method is density-functional theory (DFT), which provides an accurate description of the electronic structure, usually at the cost of slower computations.
+The most established method is density-functional theory (DFT) [@DFT_review], which provides an accurate description of the electronic structure, usually at the cost of slower computations.
 Tight-binding models are as equally popular since they constitute a quick and inexpensive way to model systems, although by contruction, they are restricted to simpler, effective description of the bands.
-Slater-Koster tight-binding models provide a middle ground since they allow to give a more accurate description of the material based on empirical considerations, while still being simple to compute.
+Slater-Koster tight-binding models [@SlaterKoster] provide a middle ground since they allow to give a more accurate description of the material based on empirical considerations, while still being simple to compute.

 Soemtimes, it makes sense to use the most accurate methods available to predict properties of the material.
 However, using DFT might become too expensive computationally if the amount of iteration needed to perform the numerical experients is too high.
 This is precisely the role of tight-binding models: supposed that the model captures the key features of the material, it can be used instead to describe the solid, as long as the desired properties depend on those relevant features.
 In general, this approach allows for a qualitative exploration of the materials, while one should look for first principles calculations when seeking quantitive results.

+Currently, there are several tight-binding packages available, such as PyBinding, Pyqula, PythTB, Kwant and PySKTB as well as $\mathbb{Z}_2Pack$ for computation of topological invariants.
+Of those libraries, only PySKTB was designed to build Slater-Koster models, while the rest require specifying directly the hopping amplitudes.
+On top of that, they are usually oriented towards crystalline structures, lacking tools for the description of disorder. `tightbinder` provides all the standard functionality expected from a tight-binding code, focusing specifically on Slater-Koster models, which are used additionaly to describe realistic amorphous materials.
+It also provides tools for the topological characterization of solids, similar to those of $\mathbb{Z}_2Pack$ but integrated within the API.
+These features give the library its own identity within the landscape of tight-binding frameworks, not necessarily competing but providing alternative tools and a different perspective.

+# Features

+The determination of the band structure requires obtaining the spectrum of the Hamiltonian of the system, which in practice is equivalent to computing and diagonalizing its matrix representation.
+Therefore, the library is mainly built using linear algebra operations from the common Python libraries for scientific computing, i.e.
+`NumPy`, `SciPy` and `matplotlib` for visualization of the results.
 `tightbinder` focuses on providing the necessary routines and classes to build, modify and compute properties of empirical tight-binding models.
 The main features of the library are: